-5.1 The Healthcare Commission assesses the performance of NHS organisations in meeting core and developmental standards set by the Department of Health in 'Standards for better health' issued in July 2004.
+- 5.1 The Healthcare Commission assesses the performance of NHS organisations in meeting core and developmental standards set by the Department of Health in 'Standards for better health' issued in July 2004.
 The Secretary of State has directed that the NHS provides funding and resources for medicines and treatments that have been recommended by NICE technology appraisals normally within 3 months from the date that NICE publishes the guidance.
-Core standard C5 states that healthcare organisations should ensure they conform to NICE technology appraisals.

-- 5.2 'Healthcare standards for Wales' was issued by the Welsh Assembly Government in May 2005 and provides a framework both for self-assessment by healthcare organisations and for external review and investigation by Healthcare Inspectorate Wales.
+Core standard C5 states that healthcare organisations should ensure they conform to NICE technology appraisals. - 5.2 'Healthcare standards for Wales' was issued by the Welsh Assembly Government in May 2005 and provides a framework both for selfassessment by healthcare organisations and for external review and investigation by Healthcare Inspectorate Wales.
 Standard 12a requires healthcare organisations to ensure that patients and service users are provided with effective treatment and care that conforms to NICE technology appraisal guidance.
-The Assembly Minister for Health and Social Services issued a Direction in October 2003 that requires local health boards and NHS trusts to make funding available to enable the implementation of NICE technology appraisal guidance, normally within 3 months. - 5.3 NICE has developed tools to help organisations implement this guidance (listed below).
-These are available on our website (www.nice.org.uk/TAXXX). - Slides highlighting key messages for local discussion. - Costing report and costing template to estimate the savings and costs associated with implementation. - Implementation advice on how to put the guidance into practice and national initiatives which support this locally. - Audit support for monitoring local practice.
+The Assembly Minister for Health and Social Services issued a Direction in October 2003 that requires local health boards and NHS trusts to make funding available to enable the implementation of NICE technology appraisal guidance, normally within 3 months. - 5.3 When NICE recommends a treatment 'as an option', the NHS must make sure it is available within the period set out in the paragraph above.
+This means that, if a patient has chronic hepatitis B and the doctor responsible for their care thinks that entecavir is the right treatment, it should be available for use, in line with NICE's recommendations. - 5.4 NICE has developed tools to help organisations implement this guidance (listed below). - A costing statement explaining the resource impact of this guidance. - Audit support for monitoring local practice.